 The on-campus (LiveOn) housing process is unified and administered by the University, so you'll find it has clear deadlines and procedures.
 The off-campus housing market consists of hundreds of private landlords and property managers.
 It is driven by market factors (the reason leases get signed in October is because consumers are willing to sign leases early to secure the spaces they want to have).
 The timeline and process for leasing are different for each property.

-- Attend a housing information webinar or stop by a tabling event in the Commons Building to learn more about how to decide which housing option may work best for you.
+- Attend a housing information webinar in the Commons Building to learn more about how to decide which housing option may work best for you.